 Marble and Gold Leaf

-If you’re dedicated to upkeep of your nails, then this is a good look to try.
+If you’re dedicated to the upkeep of your nails, then this is a good look to try.
 Black and white marble nails are a little more stylish with the addition of gold leaf on top.
 These nails are a real statement piece that you could rock this winter.

 Paint each nail a different shade of red, starting with the deepest color and ending with the lightest.
 This winter look is more subtle, keeping with the theme without being overly committed to the festivity.

 Plain white nails are perfect for winter.
 They’ll match the snow outside and can be easily paired with absolutely any outfit.
 They’re a basic look that is easy to upkeep if they end up chipping and can be dressed up with jewelry.

 Pearl nails are like looking into an ornament or pure white glowing snow.
 They’re festive but remain feminine, while the ballerina shape adds to their elegance.
 Pearl looks exceptionally beautiful on nails that are a little longer, so keep that in mind when filing your nails.

 Dark Grey Winter Night

 Both light and dark grey can look lovely on your nails over winter.
 They’re a good background color to use if you’re looking to add festive nail art to your fingers or dress them up with silver glitter.